Arvind Swamy

 Arvind Swamy (born 18 June 1970) is an Indian actor, film director and entrepreneur known for his work in Tamil cinema and a few Hindi, Telugu and Malayalam films.
-He was introduced by Mani Ratnam with Thalapathi (1991) and subsequently starred in Roja (1992), Bombay (1995), Minsara Kanavu (1997), Thani Oruvan (2015), Chekka Chivantha Vaanam (2018), Thalaivi (2023) and Meiyazhagan (2024).
+He was introduced by Mani Ratnam with Thalapathi (1991) and subsequently starred in Roja (1992), Paasamalargal (1994), Bombay (1995), Minsara Kanavu (1997), Thani Oruvan (2015), Chekka Chivantha Vaanam (2018), Thalaivi (2023) and Meiyazhagan (2024).
 He made his debut as a director in the Netflix anthology series Navarasa (2021).
-He is a recipient of three Filmfare Award South, one Tamil Nadu State Film Award and two SIIMA Awards.
+He is a recipient of four Filmfare Award South, one Tamil Nadu State Film Award and two SIIMA Awards.

 Swamy also starred in other regional film industries, including Telugu and Malayalam films where he has done films such as Mounam (1995), Daddy (1992) and Devaraagam (1996).
 He has also appeared in Hindi, making his debut appearance as lead actor in Saat Rang Ke Sapne (1998).
 He briefly worked as a television presenter as the host of the third season of Neengalum Vellalam Oru Kodi (2012–2016) on Star Vijay.

 Early life

-Aravind Swamy was born in Kumbakonam in a Tamil Brahmin family to Industrialist V. D. Swamy and Bharatanatyam Dancer Vasantha.
-Swamy studied at the Sishya School and later in Don Bosco Matriculation Higher Secondary School, P. S. Senior Secondary School and completed his schooling in 1987.
+Aravind Swamy was born in Kumbakonam to a Tamil speaking Iyer father Delhi Kumar.
+However, he was adopted by his biological mother's sister and husband: industrialist V. D. Swami and Bharatanatyam dancer Vasantha Swamy.
+Swamy studied at the Sishya School and later in Don Bosco Matriculation Higher Secondary School and completed his schooling in 1987.
 He then graduated from Loyola College, Madras in 1990 with a Bachelor of Commerce degree.
 He then went to the United States to do his master's degree in international business from Wake Forest University in North Carolina.

 Arvind Swamy wished to be a doctor.
 In college, he used to be a model for pocket money.
 In his Loyola Theatre Society, he wasn't well received and was asked to get off stage.
 Later on Mani Ratnam saw him in an advertisement and called for a meeting.
 Then Santosh Sivan introduced him to the basics of film-making.